yangyou95/yangyou95.github.io/index.md

 # About me

 I am a Ph.D student in Robotics & Computer Science.
-My research interests are decision-making and planning methods under uncertainties for the robots.
+My research interests are decision-making and planning methods under uncertainties for robotics.

 **Update 2023/02/22, I have successfully defended my PhD thesis and I am a Ph.D right now! :D**